zeromake/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

 * Webpack will now only compile the contents of `/src` folder, while the rest (/src-pwa, /src-electron, etc) are now handled by Esbuild.
 This translates to a superior build speed and handling of Node.js formats.
 * The "test" cmd was removed due to latest updates for @quasar/testing-* packages.
 See [here](https://testing.quasar.dev/packages/testing/)
 * The "clean" cmd has been re-designed.
 Type "quasar clean -h" in your upgraded Quasar project folder for more info.
-* Typescript detection is based on the quasar.config file being in TS form (quasar.config.ts) and tsconfig.json file presence.
+* Typescript detection is based on the quasar.config file being in TS form (quasar.config.ts), tsconfig.json file presence and typescript & ts-loader being installed.
 * **We will detail more breaking changes for each of the Quasar modes below**.

 ### Highlights on what's new